don1997/CSCI1010-Project-1-Fast-Food-Checkout/FlowChart and Instructions/INSTRUCTIONS.md

 # CSCI1010-Project-1-Fast-Food-Checkout

+Link to project Github to view repository and instructions in markdown format: https://github.com/don1997/CSCI1010-Project-1-Fast-Food-Checkout

 # Program Summary

 This program displays a menu and takes user input depending on their choice.
 The total price of the items selected is calculated and the next customer entry is ready to be entered in.